dotjasonhwang/dotjasonhwang/README.md

 # Hi, I'm Jason Hwang

-I'm a software engineer with 5 years of professional software experience.
-I've worked on user-facing web and mobile applications, as well as backend services with large-scale data processing.
+I am a software engineer with 5 years of professional experience.
+I have worked on full stack, mobile, and large-scale data processing backend services.
+I am working on tempering my perfectionism.
+However, I consider my devotion to excellence one of my core strengths.
+I believe software should be honest — code should do what it claims.

 ## My approach to software